 The Aerospace Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, Inc. That accreditation includes consideration of the program's educational objectives and student outcomes:

-- To continue their professional development utilizing educational and career building opportunities through their employer, educational institutions, or professional societies.
+- Continue their professional development utilizing educational and career building opportunities through their employer, educational institutions, and/or professional societies.

 - Make a positive contribution to society through advancing the state of the art in science and engineering, professional service, community service, and/or mentoring.

 Program educational objectives are defined by ABET as “what graduates are expected to attain within a few years of graduation.”

 The Aerospace Engineering Program prepares graduates to achieve the following student outcomes by the time of graduation:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.